1932 Colonial Building riot

 The Colonial Building riot was a riot that occurred in front of the Colonial Building in St. John's, Newfoundland, on April 5, 1932.
 Prompted by the Great Depression and corruption in the Squires administration, a peaceful protest degenerated into riots and violence.
-The riots led to the fall of the Squires government and the defeat of Squires's Liberal Party.
+The riots led to the fall of the Squires government and the defeat of Squires's Liberal Party in the ensuing election.

 Background

 Richard Squires was elected as Prime Minister of Newfoundland in 1928, despite having previously been arrested in a 1923 bribery scandal.
 Shortly after, the Great Depression arrived in Newfoundland.
 Newfoundland was hit especially hard by the depression.
 At the same time, Squires was facing allegations of corruption.
 His finance minister, Peter John Cashin, resigned in 1932 alleging widespread corruption in Squires' administration and of falsifying minutes to hide secret payments he had received.
 John Middleton was asked to investigate the charges.
 His conclusion that there was no sign of falsified records was a major trigger for the riots.